PULdischo/dsf-static-web/content/sessions/week-2.md

 Three `###` indicates Heading 3, and so on.

 Make sure to organize your headings in hierarchical order (i.e. always nest Heading 2 underneath Heading 1, etc.) to ensure your webpage is readable and accessible.
-(To learn more about headings and web accessibility visit [A11y styleguide - Structure](https://a11y-style-guide.com/style-guide/section-structure.html)).
+(To learn more about headings and web accessibility visit [A11y style guide - Structure](https://a11y-style-guide.com/style-guide/section-structure.html)).

 ##### Practice Using Headings

 1. From the base of your repository, click on the `index.md` link to open the file.
-2. In the first line of your `index.md` file, add a Heading 1 that is the title of your project or reads, `# My Digital Exhibit: Sharing My Research`
+2. In the first line of your `index.md` file, add a Heading 1 that is the title of your project or reads, `# Latin American Writers at Princeton`
 3. On line 3, add a Heading 2 that reads, `## Section 1`
 4. On line 4, add a Heading 2 that reads, `## Section 2`
 5. To see how your headings will look once you commit your file, you can "preview" the file: Near the top of the file you're editing, locate and click on the "Preview" tab (to the right of the "Edit File" tab).
 Preview mode will allow you to see how your headings will render on a webpage.
 When you're satisfied with the preview and ready to get back to editing, click on the "Edit File" tab.